nextbreakpoint/NextFractal/README.md

 You should have received a copy of the GNU General Public License along with NextFractal.
 If not, see http://www.gnu.org/licenses/.

-NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, and other software from Apache Software Foundation.
+NextFractal depends on several open source libraries including JavaFX, FreeImage, FFmpeg, and ANTLR.

-NextFractal contains Java code derived from C/C++ code from applications Xaos and ContextFree.
+NextFractal contains Java code derived from C/C++ code of applications Xaos and ContextFree.

 ## DESCRIPTION